OHWR/ohwr.org/src/hugo/content/submit-project/index.md

 project:
   # The name of your project.
   name: 'Project Name'
-  # Link to the Markdown file with the description of your project.
+  # Link to the Markdown description of your project.
 The
   # description is read from the first section of the file.
   description: 'https://raw.githubusercontent.com/wiki/user/project/Home.md'
   # The website of your project.
 Use the web page of your git repository if